Braintree

 Frequently Asked Questions

-How much Section 106 money has Braintree collected?
+How much unspent Section 106 money does Braintree hold?

 Does Braintree charge CIL?